darrellroot/SwiftSnmpKit/Sources/SwiftSnmpKit/Documentation.docc/Documentation.md

 4. Initialize the SnmpSender singleton using `guard let snmpSender = SnmpSender.shared else...`
 5. Inside an async function, send and await for a SNMP request using `await snmpSender.send()`
 6. Switch on the result to get a SNMP variable binding (success) or error (failure).

+## Performance

+The swift-crypto library performs _much_ faster when built for release rather than debug.
+The easiest way to do this while testing in Xcode is to "Build for profiling"

 ### Swift Package Manager